zachpino/digital-media/week5/svg.md

 ###Adding SVG
 ---

-We can use Scalable Vector Graphics, produced from Adobe Illustrator, directly in our html documents!
+With our [video](video.md) in place, we can use Scalable Vector Graphics, produced from Adobe Illustrator, directly in our html documents!

 File->Save As->SVG